Cass Timberlane: Plot

 Cass Timberlane is a middle-aged, highly respected judge in a small Minnesota town.
 One day, he presides over numerous divorce cases and takes particular notice of Virginia "Ginny" Marshland, a much younger woman, when she takes the stand.
 Cass adjourns for the day and returns Ginny's notebook she left behind the courtroom, though he keeps her sketch of him in his personal library.
 Back at home, Cass plays his flute until a kitten sneaks in, which inflames his allergies.
 Cass steps out and walks across the tracks where he finds Ginny playing baseball.
 Cass offers to serve as umpire, and after which they dine at a local restaurant.

 Meanwhile, Cass's upper-class friends gossip about his kindling relationship to Ginny.
 Ignoring their objections, Cass takes her to the Grand Republic country club and eventually marries her.
 Back in the courtroom, Cass declines a motion to recuse himself from a shareholders' lawsuit against the Wargates.
 Ginny becomes pregnant but gives birth to a stillborn daughter.
 To ease her troubles, Cass pays for Ginny to learn how to fly an airplane.
 During their flights together, she and Cass's attorney friend Bradd Criley begin to bond.
 At the same time, Ginny takes up acting and rehearses a love scene with Bradd at the country club.
 The performance becomes all too realistic that Cass suspects Ginny of adultery.
 To quiet the rumors, Bradd leaves for New York City.

 After her stage performance, Ginny confides to her husband she has grown depressed and suggests relocating elsewhere.
 They leave for New York City where Cass meets with a college friend in the interest of being a law partner.
 However, Cass withdraws the offer while Ginny socializes with Bradd.
 Cass tells Ginny he has declined the job offer and will return home, which infuriates Ginny who decides to remain in New York.
 Cass reassumes his judicial bench as Ginny and Bradd dine together.
 Realizing Bradd will not marry her, Ginny leaves.
 As Bradd drives Ginny, she jumps out of a moving vehicle and suffers internal injuries.

 Back in Minnesota, Cass learns of Ginny’s injuries and flies back to New York.
 At an apartment, where Ginny is resting, Cass stays at her bedside.
-He returns her back home, where she makes a full recovery.
+He takes her back home, where she makes a full recovery.
 Recognizing Ginny's longing for freedom, Cass agrees to a divorce if she wishes to return to New York.
 As he pledges to be a faithful husband, Ginny decides to stay.